 Graduate Academic Liaison

 - The Ginsberg Center offers a year-long leadership development opportunity for University of Michigan doctoral students.
 Ginsberg Graduate Academic Liaisons serve as connectors to their home departments, while deepening their knowledge and application of community engaged scholarship and practice.
 For more information check out our website.
-Applications for the 2020-2021 school year are now open.
+Applications for the 2020-2021 school year have been closed.